Common Name(s): Australian Blackwood, Tasmanian Blackwood, Acacia Blackwood

 Color/Appearance: Color can be highly variable, but tends to be medium golden or reddish brown, similar to Koa or Mahogany.
 There are usually contrasting bands of color in the growth rings, and it is not uncommon to see boards with ribbon-like streaks of color.
 Boards figured with wavy and/or curly grain are also not uncommon.

-Grain/Texture: Australian Blackwood has small, open pores and a fine to medium texture.
-Grain is usually straight to slightly interlocked, and sometimes wavy.
+Grain/Texture: Grain is usually straight to slightly interlocked, and sometimes wavy.
+Uniform fine to medium texture.

 Rot Resistance: Rated as moderately durable regarding decay resistance, though susceptible to insect attack.